swiftlang/swift-evolution/proposals/0014-constrained-AnySequence.md

 ## Motivation

-At the moment `AnyCollection` does not delegate calls to `SequenceType` protocol methods to the underlying base sequence, which results in dynamic downcasts in places where this behavior is needed (see default implementations of `SequenceType.dropFirst` or `SequenceType.prefix`).
+At the moment `AnySequence` does not delegate calls to `SequenceType` protocol methods to the underlying base sequence, which results in dynamic downcasts in places where this behavior is needed (see default implementations of `SequenceType.dropFirst` or `SequenceType.prefix`).
 Besides, and this is even